steenk/key-value-pointer/README.md

 ## select

-When a JSON Pointer is known, its value can immedietly be selected by the __select__ method.
+When a JSON Pointer is known, its value can immediately be selected by the __select__ method.
 Pass the pointer as a parameter.

 ```js
 // the fifth item in the array "d"